duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 DMA is used for high speed I/O devices capable of transmitting info at close to memory speeds.

-Blocks of data is transfered from the buffer storage to the main memory by the device controller w/o the cpu intervening.
+Blocks of data are transferred from the buffer storage to the main memory by the device controller w/o the cpu intervening.

 Only one interrupt is generated per block, rather than one interrupt per byte as is the case in interrupt-driven I/O.

 A von Neumann architecture:

 ![Alt text](../images/image-18.png)

 DMA is performed by a separate module on the system bus or incorporated into an I/O module.